https://newcastleok.gov/government Parent Page: Government id: 65 Active Page: Employment Opportunities id:109

 Firefighter Waiver and Release (pdf)

-Police Employment
+Police Officer Employment

-(only those applicants for the Police Department)
+(only those applicants for non-admin police officer positions)

 Police Department Employment Application (pdf)